john-cd/rust_howto/bk/later/categories/no-std_no-alloc/index.md

 [![cat~no-std::no-alloc][cat~no-std::no-alloc~badge]][cat~no-std::no-alloc]{{hi:No alloc}}

 The term "no_alloc" refers to environments where *dynamic* memory allocation is not available or desirable (e.g., [[embedded | Embedded]] systems, kernel development, or performance-sensitive applications).
-The concept revolves around avoiding the use of the [`alloc`](https://doc.rust-lang.org/alloc)↗{{hi:alloc}} crate and its associated functions.
+The concept revolves around avoiding the use of the [`alloc`][c~alloc~docs]↗{{hi:alloc}} crate and its associated functions.

 `no_alloc`{{hi:no_alloc}} memory allocation can be made deterministic, which is important for real-time systems or other applications where predictable performance is crucial.

 When working in a `no_alloc`{{hi:no_alloc}} environment, you'll primarily rely on stack allocation and static allocation.
-You'll avoid using crates or data structures that depend on the [`alloc`](https://doc.rust-lang.org/alloc)↗{{hi:alloc}} crate.
+You'll avoid using crates or data structures that depend on the [`alloc`][c~alloc~docs]↗{{hi:alloc}} crate.
 Understanding memory management techniques like bump allocation or memory pooling can be helpful if you need more complex allocation strategies.

 Note the following: